mfem/mfem/miniapps/exaconstit/README.md

 Updated: Feb.
 4, 2019

 # Description:
-The purpose of this code app is to determine bulk constitutive properties for 3D printed metal alloys.
+The purpose of this code app is to determine bulk constitutive properties of metals.
 This is a nonlinear quasi-static, implicit solid mechanics code built on the MFEM library based on an updated Lagrangian formulation (velocity based).

 Currently, only Dirichlet boundary conditions (homogeneous and inhomogeneous by dof component) have been implemented.
 Neumann (traction) boundary conditions and a body force are not implemented.
 A new ExaModel class allows one to implement arbitrary constitutive models.
 The code currently successfully allows for various UMATs to be interfaced within the code framework.
 Development work is currently focused on allowing for the mechanical models to run on GPGPUs.